 The best thing about acrylic painting is that it has the visual appeal of oil painting but requires little upkeep.

 Honestly, there is no difference between oil vs acrylic portraits.

 Other than the fact that they dry quickly and have a richer color palette.

-Even today an oil painting is deemed timeless, but acrylic painting is evenly likely to last as long as it is preserved correctly.
+Even today, an oil painting is deemed timeless, but an acrylic painting is equally likely to last as long as it is preserved correctly.

 But unlike oil paints, they don’t break or discolor when handled properly.

 By thoroughly implementing acrylic painting tips, one can create detailed work with a more realistic look.

 Despite their lack of elegance, acrylic portraits can be a visual treat.

 This is why this medium is best suited for landscape, vehicle, house, or a merged portrait of your pets.

 A candid photo turned into one of the best mediums for your portraits—Acrylic is an excellent medium to reveal a person’s inner self.